Imalent MS03 review | powerful flashlight

 Handling of the light

 The hold and feel of this flashlight are very good.
 The light is tiny, it is smaller than expected.
-You can see this in the size-comparison pictures.
+You can see this in the size comparison pictures later in this review.
 It is even shorter than a Convoy S2+, which is a standard 18650 style flashlight!

-Come to think of it, that the MS03 is actually a 21700 size light!
+Come to think of it, that the MS03 is actually a single 21700 size light!

 Another positive thing is that the small size contributes to the lightweight of the MS03.
 It is just 117 grams, which makes it very easy to carry.